ABOUT CAMP KUM-BA-YAH

 Available for the majority of the summer program sessions.

-A positive attitude, cooperative and flexible spirit, and an openness to learning are critical personal attributes for the CIT position.
+A positive attitude, cooperative and flexible spirit, and an openness to learning are critical personal attributes for the LIT position.

 Entry-level (Year 1) $415.00